jeremydecola/Mystic-Nights-Online/README.md

 TBD

 ## *PROGRESS*
+### 0.9.0
+* Started implementing gameplay packet handling
+  * We are now able to reach the actual game world.
+    * Solved an issue where the screen would stay black and only the UI overlay would load.
+(Modified 0xbc0 packet reply)
+  * Added ability to exclude the sender's session from a packet broadcast.
+  * Broadcasting all received 0x13XX packets directly back to all other players.
+  * Now Broadcasting Game Start to all players. (this fixes non-leader players not transitioning from lobby to game)
+  * Discovered logic for reply to 0x3f0.
+Each player sends a Ready Ack.
+When all Acks are received, we send packets to perform a coutdown.
+  * ENEMY DEATH, PLAYER DEATH, ENEMY KILL COUNT logic has still not been discovered.
+A lot of error handling left to do.
+RANDOM map select is now hardcoded.
+Need to add randomization.

 ### 0.8.3
 * Migrated from Scapy-based raw packet handling to threaded TCP socket server
   * TCP socket implementation REQUIRES firewall modification to allow TCP on ports 18000 and 18001 - adding powershell script